What can we do to increase consumer spending?

 This is a luxury resort site that puts travelers in contact with stunning resort destinations across the world.
 And to show the power of these hotels and all they have to offer, the creators behind this website went with an image-focused design that leads users beautifully from place to place.

 The photography grabs attention immediately and paints a picture that’s impossible for consumers to ignore.
 These images are paired with minimal text that really lets the photography do the talking.

 Minimalism is a growing trend in design — in web design, app design, graphic design, interior design and beyond.
-There’s a cleanliness and a simplicity to minimalism that makes for an inviting user experience that dazzles consumers right from the start.
+There’s a cleanliness to minimalism that makes for an inviting user experience that dazzles consumers right from the start.

 Minimalism consists of a straightforward layout.
 There is plenty of negative white space, little text and cohesive visual unity that takes large concepts and condenses them into easy-to-understand elements.

 Minimalism removes clutter and reduces confusion.
 And it streamlines the overall buyer’s journey.